Paknam incident: Aftermath

 The following morning, Jean Baptiste Say's crew was still aboard their grounded vessel so the Siamese sent a boat and captured the steamer.
 They then attempted to sink her, but failed.
 The prisoners were treated badly according to French reports but again this is refuted by Warington Smyth.
 A day later, the French gunboat Forfait arrived at Paknam and sent a boatload of sailors to recapture the mail steamer, but when they boarded the Siamese defenders repelled their attack.

-Captain Borey had anchored off the French Embassy in Bangkok around 22:00 on July 13.
+Captain Borey had anchored off the French Embassy in Bangkok around 22:00 on 13 July.
 His ships' guns were targeted on the royal palace to put pressure on the Siamese to resolve multiple territorial disputes that had arisen with France.
-By attempting to prevent the French from entering the Chao Phraya River, the Siamese had inadvertently contravened the 1856 Franco-Siamese Treaty, but the French already blasted through any pretext for rational discussion at high propulsion.
-The French gunboats, together with Pavie, departed Bangkok on July 24 prior to the French imposing a blockade of the river from July 29 until August 3.
+The Siamese were widely seen as having overplayed their hand in the dispute.
+By attempting to prevent the French from entering the Chao Phraya River, the Siamese had contravened the 1856 Franco-Siamese Treaty, giving the French a pretext for their subsequent actions.
+The French gunboats, together with Pavie, departed Bangkok on 24 July prior to the French imposing a blockade of the river from 29 July until 3 August.
 In France, many were calling for a protectorate to be imposed upon Siam.
-But the events of July 13, followed by the blockade, which harmed British interests far more than French (British trade accounted for 93% of Siam exports), alarmed the British, who put pressure on both the Siamese and French governments to reach a negotiated settlement.
+But the events of 13 July, followed by the blockade, which harmed British interests far more than French (British trade accounted for 93% of Siam exports), alarmed the British, who put pressure on both the Siamese and French governments to reach a negotiated settlement.
 The final agreement gave the French control of substantial territories east of the Mekong river, territory that today forms most of Laos.
 Furthermore, a 25 km-wide military-exclusion zone was established on the right bank of the Mekong and around Battambang and Siem Reap, weakening Siamese control of these territories, and the French were given temporary control of the port of Chanthaburi).
-Finally, the Siamese were forced to pay three million French francs indemnity to the French.
-The final agreement was signed on October 3, 1893.
+Finally, the Siamese were forced to pay three million French francs or 2.11 million baht (10.5 billion baht adjusted for inflation) indemnity to the French.
+The final agreement was signed on 3 October 1893.